ForgeRock/end-user-ui/README.md

 5. When these steps are complete, all that remains is to step through the self-service process with the new stage added and validate that everything is hooked up.

 <a name="how-to-replace-a-idm-enduser"></a>
-### How to Replace IDM Enduser
+### How to Replace IDM End User

-1) Inside of the Enduser project Run `npm run build` to generate a distribution copy
+1) Inside of the End User project Run `npm run build` to generate a distribution copy
 2) Locate your current IDM project folder and navigate to `/path/to/your/openidm/ui/enduser`
 3) Delete the contents from the unzipped openidm for `enduser` `/path/to/your/openidm/ui/enduser`
-4) Copy files from the `dist` folder in Enduser over to IDM enduser `/path/to/your/openidm/ui/enduser`
+4) Copy files from the `dist` folder in End User over to IDM enduser `/path/to/your/openidm/ui/enduser`

 **If you rebuild IDM you will need to perform these steps again as that process will replace the current zip contents.**